 Sleep Deprivation

 Singapore is one of the most sleep-deprived nations globally, with an average sleep duration of 6.5 hours compared to the global average of 7 to 7.5 hours a night.
 Poor bedtime habits such as “doomscrolling” or revenge bedtime procrastination lead to later sleeping hours, resulting in a struggle to have a good night’s sleep.
+Night is Yin time, essential for repairing Yin and conserving Yang.
+Chronic sleep deprivation forces Yang to be active when it should be resting, leading to its depletion.

 In TCM, it is recommended to sleep at 11pm, because this aligns with the body’s natural meridian clock, allowing your body’s organs to recover promptly.
 Constantly sleeping after 11pm or having insufficient rest damages the Yang energy, causing Yang deficiency.